MissNeerajSharma/Linear-Regression-Multiple-Variables/README.md

 # Linear Regression Sample: Predicting Home Prices in Monroe Township, NJ

 ## Introduction
 This repository contains a sample project on linear regression using multiple variables to predict home prices in Monroe Township, New Jersey, USA.
-The project focuses on predicting home prices based on the area (square feet), number of bedrooms, and age of the home (in years).
+The project focuses on predicting home prices based on the area (square feet), number of bedrooms, and age of the home (in years).The dataset used in this project is sourced from https://www.kaggle.com/code/data13/predicting-house-prices-with-linear-regression

 ## Dataset
 The dataset used in this project consists of a table containing home prices in Monroe Township, NJ.
 Each row in the dataset represents a home and contains the following features: